 Free software is a software that gives the user freedom to execute, reproduce, distribute, study, modify and enhance the software.
-To be specific, free software is a matter of freedom and not of price.
+To be specific, free software is a matter of freedom, and not of price.

 The Four Essential Freedoms in a Free Software

-A program is free software if the program’s users have the four essential freedoms:
+A program can be described as free software if the program’s users are in possession of the four essential freedoms: